SAP/cloud-security-services-integration-library/README.md

 ### 2.3 Testing utilities
 For authentication/authorization flow testing purposes there is [java-security-test](/java-security-test) library at your disposal that can be used for unit and integration tests to test the Xsuaa or Identity service client functionality in the application.
-It provides [JwtGenerator](/java-security-test/src/main/java/com/sap/cloud/security/test/JwtGenerator.java) to generate custom JWT tokens that work together with pre-configures [WireMock](http://wiremock.org/docs/getting-started/) web server to stub outgoing calls to the Identity or Xsuaa service to fetch JWKS.
+It provides a [JwtGenerator](/java-security-test/src/main/java/com/sap/cloud/security/test/JwtGenerator.java) to generate custom JWT tokens that work together with a pre-configured [WireMock](http://wiremock.org/docs/getting-started/) web server that stubs outgoing calls to the Identity or Xsuaa service, e.g to fetch the JWKS used to check the validity of the token signature.
 With this library you can test end to end all your secured endpoints or app logic that is dependant on information from the tokens.

 Key features:
 * Generates and signs tokens with user provided attributes
-* Provides pre-configured local authorization server that mocks communication with BTP security service to validate self-generated tokens
+* Provides a pre-configured local authorization server that mocks communication with the BTP security services to validate self-generated tokens
-* For Java EE application sets up local application server that is pre-configured with security filter matching self-generated tokens and which you can configure with the servlets you want to test
+* For Java EE application sets up a local application server that is pre-configured with a security filter matching self-generated tokens.
+It can be configured to serve the servlets you want to test with mocked authorization

 In the table below you'll find links to detailed information.